-Where is the LAP Being Used in Other States?
+Where is the Lethality Assessment Program—Maryland Model (LAP) in Other States?

-Jurisdictions in 32 states, including Maryland, are currently using the LAP; they are: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Michigan, Minnesota, Missouri, Mississippi, New Mexico, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oklahoma (where NIJ is currently conducting a validation study on the LAP), Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.
+As of 2013, jurisdictions in 31 states, including Maryland, are implementing the LAP.
+They are: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Michigan, Minnesota, Missouri, Mississippi, Nevada, New Hampshire, New York, North Carolina, North Dakota, Oklahoma (where NIJ is currently completing a validation study on the LAP), Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.

 Click here to download the LAP Link newsletters: